milfred/phase-0/week-4/nums-letters.md

 Variables allow you to assign a name to an object like a string and then reuse that object in your code using the assigned name.
 Variables save time when your programming because you don't have to write out a string every time you want to use it.
 It also keeps your code cleaner.

 **How was this challenge?
 Did you get a good review of some of the basics?**
 It was a good review.
-I was overthinking some of the excercises and that slowed me down, but ultimately I got everything working and realized the solution was actually pretty simple.
+I was overthinking some of the excercises and that slowed me down, but ultimately I got everything working and realized the solution was actually pretty